The article was initially published in May 2018 and updated on March 15th, 2023, for accuracy and comprehensiveness.

-Below we have some of the most commonly used key performance indicators for employee evaluation.
+Below are some of the most commonly used key performance indicators for employee evaluation.
 They will help you increase employee engagement and development.

 Profit per employee

-This is a basic indicator of how much profit each employee brings to your company.
+This is a primary indicator of how much profit each employee brings to your company.
 You can calculate it by dividing total profit (minus expenses) by the number of employees.

 Profit per employee = Total profit/Number of employees

-This KPI is especially useful for companies that outsource tasks to freelancers or remote workers who don't incur the same amount of expenses as in-house employees.
+This KPI benefits companies that outsource tasks to freelancers or remote workers who don't incur the same expenses as in-house employees.
 If this metric is high, it translates into robust organizational finances!

 Utilization rate per employee

 This performance indicator gives you the ratio between billable hours logged and total hours logged per employee.
-Put simply, it gives you a clear image of the profitable work of your employees with respect to their internal cost.
+It gives you a clear image of the profitable work of your employees concerning their internal cost.